Skip to content

 How to Encrypt Files in Windows 11

-This guide will show you easy steps to lock (encrypt) or unlock (decrypt) your files and folders in Windows 11.
-This keeps your private information safe.
+This guide shows you how to lock (encrypt) and unlock (decrypt) your files and folders in Windows 11, keeping your private information safe.

 What is Encryption?